samedg98/cs4760_proj2/README.md

 Brief Description:

-The goal of this homework is to become familiar with concurrent processing in Linux using shared memory.
+The goal of this project is to become familiar with concurrent processing in Linux using shared memory.

 --------------------------------------------------------------------------------------------------------